Arshiagosh/Homegate-Scraper/README.md

 # Real Estate Scraper and Analysis Application

-This Python application is designed to scrape real estate data from the Homegate (link)[https://www.homegate.ch/] website, save it to MongoDB, and perform data analysis.
+This Python application is designed to scrape real estate data from the [Homegate](https://www.homegate.ch/) website, save it to MongoDB, and perform data analysis.
 The application includes a graphical user interface (GUI) for user input, a scraper module for data extraction, a MongoDB admin module for data storage, and a plotting module for data visualization and linear regression.

 ## Requirements